Medicare Part A — hospital coverage and what it actually pays for

 Hospice is different from hospital and skilled nursing.
 It's not about fighting the illness.
 It's about comfort and quality of life when someone has a terminal diagnosis.

 When your parent is enrolled in hospice, Medicare Part A covers almost everything.
 Medications for comfort, equipment like hospital beds or oxygen, nursing care, doctor visits, therapist visits, chaplain visits, grief counseling for the family, and respite care so caregivers can get a break.
-It's comprehensive coverage.
-The only thing your parent typically pays is a copay for medications, usually a few dollars per prescription.
+The only thing your parent typically pays is a copay for medications, usually five dollars or less per prescription.

-The eligibility requirement is that a doctor has to certify that your parent has six months or less to live.
+The eligibility requirement is that a doctor certifies your parent has six months or less to live.
 This can be renewed if they continue to meet that criteria.
 Some people are on hospice for longer than six months.
+According to the National Hospice and Palliative Care Organization, the median length of hospice service is about 18 days, but many patients benefit from enrolling earlier when there's more time for the support and comfort measures to make a real difference.

 What This Means for Your Planning

-This is one reason people buy Medigap insurance, which is supplemental insurance that covers what Medicare doesn't.
-A Medigap policy can cover the deductible and the daily copays in the hospital and skilled nursing facility.
-Many people find this worthwhile.
+This is one reason people buy Medigap insurance.
+A Medigap policy can cover the Part A deductible and the daily copays in the hospital and skilled nursing facility.
+Many people find this worthwhile, especially if they have chronic conditions that might lead to hospitalization.

 It's also why understanding Part A early is helpful.
 Before your parent needs a hospital stay, you can have a conversation about what they want if they're seriously ill, whether hospice makes sense for their values, and what financial resources they have to handle out-of-pocket costs.
-You're not having these conversations in a crisis.
-You're planning for them.
+You're having these conversations before a crisis, not during one.